 Will newly issued GSBE products be different to GSW products?

 The product characteristics will mainly remain the same.
 GS will continue to manufacture and to provide market-making activities for GSBE products in the same way as for GSW products.
-The main difference will be the new issuing entity and any characteristics related to this, such as the issuer credit rating, the applicability of bail-in provisions to GSBE as a credit institution as well as the lack of a GS Group guarantee for products newly issued by GSBE.
-For information on GSBE see Question ‘What is GS Bank Europe SE (GSBE)?’ under 4) below.
+The main difference is the new issuing entity and any characteristics related to this, such as the issuer credit rating, the applicability of bail-in provisions to GSBE as a credit institution as well as the lack of a GS Group guarantee for products newly issued by GSBE.
+For information on GSBE see Question ‘What is Goldman Sachs Bank Europe SE (GSBE)?’under 4) below.

 Will I need to do anything different to trade the new GSBE products?